 In addition, on the maturity date for any class of class A notes, the principal required to be distributed to the related noteholders will include the amount required to reduce the outstanding balance of that class to zero.

-"Class A Percentage" means, for any distribution date, 100% minus the Class B Percentage for that distribution date.
+"Class A Percentage" means 100% minus the Class B Percentage.

 "Class B Note Interest Shortfall" means, for any distribution date, the excess of: